On the Tree Structure of Orderings and Valuations on Rings: The Notion of Quasi-Ordered Rings

 The Propositions \ref{dichoord1}, \ref{dichoord2}, \ref{dichoval1} and \ref{dichoval2} imply:

-\begin{theorem} Let $R$ be a ring with $1$ and let $\preceq$ be a binary relation on $R.$ Then $(R, \preceq)$ is a quasi-ordered ring if and only if it is either an ordered ring or else there is a valuation $v$ on $R$ such that $x \preceq y \Leftrightarrow v(x) \leq v(y).$ \\ Moreover, the support of the quasi-ordering coincides with the support of the ordering, respectively with the support of the valuation. \end{theorem}
+\begin{theorem} Let $R$ be a ring and let $\preceq$ be a binary relation on $R.$ Then $(R, \preceq)$ is a quasi-ordered ring if and only if it is either an ordered ring or there is a unique valuation $v$ on $R$ (up to equivalence) such that $x \preceq y \Leftrightarrow v(y) \leq v(x).$ \\ Moreover, the support of the quasi-ordering coincides with the support of the ordering, respectively with the support of the valuation. \end{theorem}